Looking to improve your aim? This guide provides tips on how to improve your accuracy in Fortnite Battle Royale.

 Improve Accuracy To Make Shots Count

 Aiming depends on how much you can improve your accuracy.
 This is a player's ability to successfully land shots.
+The better your aiming is, the more likely you are to hit targets.

 Weapon Characteristics Affect Accuracy